simon-zhou/pgsql/index.md

 A: Vacuuming does three things: to remove dead tuples created for MVCC (defragmentation), to update data statistics for planner and to avoid transaction ID wraparound, which involves freeze tuples old enough.
 This is best explained [here](https://www.postgresql.org/docs/13/routine-vacuuming.html)

+### Q: Why HOT (Heap Only Tuple) and how does it work?

+A: Without HOT, a new index tuple needs to be inserted every time an update happens, due to MVCC.
+The old index tuple points to the old heap tuple and the new index tuple points to the new heap tuple.
+With HOT, only new heap tuple is inserted and index tuple doesn't need to be inserted.
+This way we can save some IO.
+It works when the new heap tuple is on the same page as the old heap tuple.
+The old heap tuple will have "pointer" pointing to the new tuple.
+This is explained [here](http://www.interdb.jp/pg/pgsql07.html)

 ## References
 [Indexes in PostgreSQL](https://postgrespro.com/blog/pgsql/3994098)